vaziolabs/LumberJack/README.md

-# ForestTree API Documentation
+# LumberJack API Documentation

 ## Overview
-The ForestTree API provides a hierarchical event tracking system where nodes can have multiple parents and events can be tracked across different organizational paths.
+The LumberJack API provides a hierarchical event tracking system where nodes can have multiple parents and events can be tracked across different organizational paths.

 ## Core Concepts